nextcloud/end_to_end_encryption_rfc/RFC.md

 * Access to folders via web interface
 * Sharing to groups
 * Sharing at the level of individual files

+## Security goals
+### Attacker model
+The end-to-end encryption must protect against an attacker with following capabilities:

+* Attacker can circumvent underlying TLS/SSL transport encryption
+* Attacker has full control over the server (e.g. compromised server or malicious admin)
+* Attacker cannot tamper with key exchange between clients and with initial connection of a new client to a share (Trust on first use (TOFU))
+    * Future support for separate trusted key server could avoid the TOFU compromise and therefore protect against a stronger attacker.
+* Removed users: A user who is part of a shared end-to-end encrypted folder is trusted until the user has been removed

+### Goals
+The protocol must achieve following goals when assuming an attacker as specified above.

+* Access to ciphertext must not leak file content nor file names.
+   * Leaking the number of files in an encrypted folders is an accepted risk.
+   * Leaking the name of the encrypted folder and the name of sub-folders is an accepted risk.
+* Once a user has been removed from an encrypted folder they should have no relevant key material to decrypt files updated or created in the future
+* **Confidentiality**: No one, except the legitimate recipients, must have access to the encrypted documents.
+* **Integrity**: Even with writable access to the ciphertext one should not be able to tamper with the data.
+    In case an encrypted referenced file is deleted from the file system but still found in the metadata a warning should be displayed to the user.
+* **Authentication**: all changes (uploading new files, changing existing, removing existing files) to an end-to-end encrypted folder must only be made by a user who is part of the (shared) folder.

 ## Technical implementation
 The encryption is based upon an asymmetric cryptographic system.
 Every user has exactly one private and public key pair.
 The following steps will walk through the current technical implementation of the encryption.